ExactTarget/fuelux/README.md

 ### Dependencies
 FuelUX is dependent upon [Bootstrap 3](https://github.com/twbs/bootstrap) and [jQuery](https://github.com/jquery/jquery).

-If you install it by cloning the repo or by downloading a .zip archive, you'll also want to grab these things, as, it just won't work without them.
+If you installed by cloning the repo or by downloading a .zip archive, you'll also want to grab these things, as, it just won't work without them.
 - [jQuery](https://github.com/jquery/jquery)
 - [Bootstrap 3](https://github.com/twbs/bootstrap)